ibis-project/ibis/docs/source/getting-started.rst

 download it directly and setup from the ``ova`` file, use this `download link
 <http://archive.cloudera.com/cloudera-ibis/ibis-demo.ova>`_.

 The VM was built with Oracle VirtualBox 4.3.28.
-We recommend using the latest version of the software for the best compatibility.

 TL;DR
 ~~~~~